Looking for a getaway from the city and the perfect day trip from Barcelona?

 Figueres, Dali and Cadaques

-This requires a longer drive from Barcelona but it is so worth it.
-Start at Dali’s Museum in Figueres, a city close to the border with France, about an hour and a half drive from Barcelona, before you head off to Cadaques, a tiny fishing village at the end of a very winding road for a late lunch.
+Start at Dali’s Museum in Figueres, a city close to the border with France, about almost 2h drive from Barcelona, before you head off to Cadaques, a tiny fishing village in the Costa Brava located at the end of a very winding road for a late lunch.

 Dali – Genius or fool?

-At the end of he 20s, Dali traveled to Paris for the first time, met Picasso and visited the Louvre.
-This was only the first of many other future visits where he came into contact with Surrealism, the influence that most strongly shows in his work.
+At the end of he 20s, Dali traveled to Paris for the first time, met Picasso and visited the Louvre Museum.
+This was the first of many other future visits where he came into contact with Surrealism, the influence that most strongly shows in his work.

 Aside from the museum in Figueres, his house in Portlligat, an extremely picturesque and pretty fishing village right on the border with France, is the location of another of his house-museums.
 Gala, his wife and muse, died there and this is where he spent most of his working life in Spain until that moment.